12 December 2015

 Beverly Grace Jones was born in Spanish Town, Jamaica, in 1948.
 Her parents were Marjorie (née Williams) and Reverend Robert W. Jones, a local politician and Apostolic clergyman.
 Her grandfather (on her mother's side) was a musician who travelled with Nat 'King' Cole.

 As her parents were working in the United States, Grace and her siblings were raised by her grandparents.
 Jones had a strict upbringing under the influence of Jamaica's Pentecostal church and went to church three times a week.
 At 13 she moved to her parents' home in Syracuse, New York.
 She studied theatre (some sources say Spanish) at Syracuse University.
-Halfway through college, a drama professor proposed her to work with him in a play he was putting on in Philadelphia, she accepted.
+Halfway through college, a drama professor proposed to her to work with him in a play he was putting on in Philadelphia, and she accepted.

-At 18, she moved back to New York, and signed on as a model with Wilhelmina Modelling agency.
+At 18, she moved back to New York and signed on as a model with Wilhelmina Modelling Agency.
 Her androgynous, dark-skinned looks were not successfully received in the USA, and in 1970, she moved to Paris, just like Josephine Baker had done 50 years before her.

 In Paris, the fashion scene was receptive to Jones' unusual, bold appearance.
 Yves St. Laurent, Claude Montana, and Kenzo Takada hired her for runway modelling, and she appeared on the covers of Elle, Vogue, and Stern working with Helmut Newton, Guy Bourdin, and Hans Feurer.